tawasta/contract/contract_membership_integration/README.rst

 Contract: integrate contract with membership
 =============================================

-Show memberships in contract, and end the membership if contract line is ended
+Show memberships in contract, and end the membership if contract line is ended.
+Use contract partner on membership lines, even if someone else is paying the invoice.

 Configuration
 =============